Gregg Popovich: San Antonio Spurs (1994–2025)

 On November 29, 2012, Popovich sat out starters Tim Duncan, Tony Parker, Manu Ginóbili, and Danny Green for a nationally televised game against the Miami Heat.
 Popovich frequently sat out his starters on road trips over the years to ensure they have enough rest for the playoffs; the Spurs' roster was among the oldest in the league.
 NBA commissioner David Stern was outraged by this and said on the night of the game that it was "unacceptable", and "substantial sanctions [would] be forthcoming".
 On November 30, Stern fined the Spurs $250,000 for what he called "a disservice to the league and the fans".
 According to Stern, Popovich had not informed the Heat, the league or the media in a suitable time frame that the four players were not making the trip to Miami.
 Stern's decision was criticized by commentator Adrian Wojnarowski of Yahoo!
 Sports.

 Popovich led the Spurs to the 2013 NBA Finals to face the Miami Heat.
-The series lasted seven games, but the Spurs had their first-ever Finals loss.
+The series lasted seven games and resulted in the first-ever Finals loss for the Spurs.